Azure/batch-shipyard/recipes/CNTK-CPU-OpenMPI/README.md

 many compute nodes via MPI.

 ## Configuration
+Please see refer to this [set of sample configuration files](./config) for this recipe.

 ### Pool Configuration
 The pool configuration should enable the following properties:
 * `inter_node_communication_enabled` must be set to `true`